William Deverell (historian)

-William Deverell (born 1962) is a historian of the American West and a professor of history at the University of Southern California, where he directs the Huntington-USC Institute on California and the West, and is Chair of the department of History at Dornsife College and Arts and Sciences.
+William Deverell (born 1962) is a historian of the American West and a professor of history at the University of Southern California, where he directs the Huntington-USC Institute on California and the West and was Chair of the Department of History at Dornsife College and Arts and Sciences from 2014 to 2016.

 Education

-A native of California, William Deverell graduated A.B. from Stanford University in June 1983.
-He decided to pursue a career as a historian, taking an MA at Princeton, and then staying on to complete a PhD in History.
-As a Postdoctoral instructor Deverell came into contact with the Henry Huntington Library at Pasadena, California.
+William Deverell is from California.
+He graduated A.B. from Stanford University in June 1983.
+He took an MA in history at Princeton, and then stayed on to complete a PhD in history.
+Deverell was a postdoctoral instructor at the Huntington Library and California Institute of Technology.

 Career

-In 1990 he was appointed Assistant Professor at U.C.
-San Diego, and then four years later Associate Professor, before moving on to the California Institute of Technology.
-In January 2004 he was the Professor of History for University of Southern California.
-During his time at California’s universities he has become an acknowledged expert on the history of the 19th and 20th century West.
+In 1990 he was appointed assistant professor at University of California, San Diego, and then four years later associate professor, before moving on to the California Institute of Technology.
+In January 2004 he became the professor of history at the University of Southern California.

-Since 2006 he has been on the Nominating Committee of the Western Historical Association.
+Since 2006 he has been on the nominating committee of the Western Historical Association.
+In 2007-2008, Deverell was a Fletcher Jones Foundation Fellow at the Huntington Library.
 In 2008 and 2009 he was asked by the California court to testify as an expert witness in San Jose v.
 Union Pacific Railroad Corporation.

-From 2009-2010 he worked at Yale University as Beinecke Senior Fellow and Lamar Fellow attending his sabbatical year as a jobbing-professor at the famous Connecticut university.
-In June 2011 he founded the Los Angeles Service Academy which is run with another historian.
+From 2009-2010 he worked at Yale University as Beinecke Senior Research Fellow at the Lamar Center.
+In June 2011 he co-founded the Los Angeles Service Academy, a high school outreach initiative, with Elizabeth Logan and Eryn Hoffman.

-In developing the famous library as a centre for historical studies, Deverell’s research has taken him into the golden period of post-Civil War history, from the Reconstruction Era through the Ranch and Cattle Wars of the later 19th century that culminated in the closing of the frontier, being awarded the Fletcher Jones Foundation Fellowship 2007-8.
+Deverell’s research has covered the Reconstruction era through to the closing of the American frontier.

 Personal life

-In September 1995, Deverell married Jennifer Armstrong Watts, curator of historical photography, in Summit, New Jersey.
-They have three children and live at Pasadena, California.
+In September 1995, Deverell married Jennifer Armstrong Watts, a curator of historical photography, in Summit, New Jersey.
+They have three children and live in Pasadena, California.